vmware-samples/cloud-native-storage-self-service-manager/docs/book/deployment/basicauth.md

 * After the deployment, the Swagger UI for invoking APIs can be accessed at <CNS_Manager_Endpoint>/ui/
 This will need basic auth credentials selected during deployment.

-Alternatively, the APIs can also be invoked using some other client like *curl*, with credentials passed in command line arguments.
+Alternatively, the APIs can also be invoked using some other client like *curl*, with basicauth credentials passed in command line arguments.
 For instance:
 ```
-curl -X 'GET' 'http://10.185.227.74:30008/1.0.0/datastoreresources?datacenter=VSAN- DC&datastore=vsanDatastore' -H 'accept: application/json' -u "Admistrator:Admin123@"
+curl -X 'GET' 'http://10.184.71.61:30008/1.0.0/datastoreresources?datacenter=VSAN- DC&datastore=vsanDatastore' -H 'accept: application/json' -u "Admistrator:Admin123@"
 ```

 * Please note that the Swagger UI is accessible through URL <CNS_Manager_Endpoint>/ui/